Heyzap/marmalade_wrapper/README.md

     ```

 ##### Networks that don't play nicely
-1. Take whatever files the network requires (i.e.: `UnityAds.bundle`, Vungle's PNGs and `.db` files) and try adding them to `Heyzap.mkf`'s `assets` section.
+1. Take whatever files the network requires (i.e.: `UnityAds.bundle`, Vungle's PNGs and `.db` files) and try adding them to your app's `.mkb` `assets` section.
 The format is:

     ```
     assets
     {
-	["Name_of_the_folder_in_Xcode_that_will_contain_these_assets"]
+		[ASSET_GROUP_NAME]
 		(filepath/relative/to/this/file/that/contains/assets)
 		Asset.png
 		OtherAsset.bundle
     }
     ```
-1. Cross your fingers.
+1. `ASSET_GROUP_NAME` can be set to whatever you like.
+In our current case, Vungle and UnityAds requre some additional assets on iOS only, so the `heyzaptest` test app (see: `heyzaptest/heyzaptest.mkb`) has an asset group named `iOS`.
+You then set what asset group your app deployment is using by clicking the `Configuration->Edit Current` menu in the Hub and navigating to the `Project` tab.
+You can read more about this feature of Marmalade [here](http://docs.madewithmarmalade.com/display/MD/Configuring+deployment+settings+in+MKBs#ConfiguringdeploymentsettingsinMKBs-assetgroupsAssetgroups).
+By only changing this setting for our iOS deployments, the assets will be excluded from Android builds.
-1. If this doesn't work (it won't for code that needs to be compiled with the extension, for example), you can try adding the files to `Heyzap_build.mkf` in the iOS `files` section, using a similar format.
-We had to do this with the `HZAdMobBannerSupport.h/m` files that are currently required for AdMob banners via HeyzapMediation.
+1. If this doesn't work for your case (it won't for code that needs to be compiled with the extension, for example), you can try adding the files to `Heyzap_build.mkf` in the platform-dependent `files` section, using a similar format.
+We had to do this with the `HZAdMobBannerSupport.h/m` files that are currently required for AdMob banners via HeyzapMediation on iOS.
 YMMV.

-**Note about Vungle:** Vungle's iOS SDK requires that a bunch of assets be included (pngs of their buttons, etc.).
-I couldn't figure out how to do this in Marmalade inside any of the iOS-specific files, so it had to be done in `Heyzap.mkf`.
-This means that these files will be included on Android builds, and the filenames clash with the Android SDK `.jar` from Vungle.
-So, you have to comment out these lines when building the extension for Android (and uncomment them when building for iOS) until we come up with a different solution.
-UnityAds also has a bundle that has to be included for iOS, but it doesn't cause issues in the Android build (but can still be commented out for Android builds).

 ##The Heyzap Test App for Marmalade